Silent Soccer Saturday(s)

 What is your role on Silent Soccer Saturday?

-- Spectators – We request spectators to make no verbal comments about the game or direct any comments to the players, coaches or referees.
+- Spectators – We request that spectators make no coaching comments about the game or direct any instruction to the players, coaches or referees.
 We encourage parents to clap and cheer for players from both teams to promote a positive environment for both teams.
+Every player loves hearing “great effort”, “fantastic save”, “good teamwork”.

 - Players – Players are encouraged to speak to each other on the field as normal.
 Players are free to support each other and provide direction to each other when on the field.
 Substitute players on the bench may cheer for their teammates but are not to provide coaching instruction from the bench.